Year End Sale: Get Upto 40% OFF on Live Training! Offer Ending in

 Practical Use Cases and Benefits of Bitwise Operators in Java

-• Bitwise operators are commonly used for setting and clearing specific bits within a binary representation, especially when working with hardware registers or flags.
+Bitwise operators are commonly used to set and clear specific bits within a binary representation, especially when working with hardware registers or flags.

 5. Compression & Encryption